Douglas Page

 Replication Materials (Harvard Dataverse)

-“Civil War Settlements, Perceived Agreement Fairness, and Trust in Political Authorities: Investigating the Influence of Power Sharing on Public Opinion in Divided Societies” (with Caroline Hartzell and Matthew Hoddie) Online First at Journal of Conflict Resolution
+“Civil War Settlements, Perceived Agreement Fairness, and Trust in Political Authorities: Investigating the Influence of Power Sharing on Public Opinion in Divided Societies” (with Caroline Hartzell and Matthew Hoddie) Journal of Conflict Resolution, 68(7-8): 1552-1579 (2024)

 “When do opponents of LGBT human rights mobilize in Europe?
 Explaining political participation in times of populism” (with Phillip Ayoub) In Populism and Human Rights in a Turbulent Era, pp. 44-67.
 Edward Elgar Publishing, 2023.